crate/services-docs/docs/tutorials/edge/introduction.rst

 * Sufficient CPU per node to run the CrateDB Cloud software stack as well as sufficient compute to run the CrateDB instances desired.
 We recommend the use of a K8s autoscaler.
-For reference, the CrateDB Edge stack - without Grafana or Loki - requires about 2 CPUs and 2500 Mi of memory.
+For reference, the CrateDB Cloud on Kubernetes stack - without Grafana or Loki - requires about 2 CPUs and 2500 Mi of memory.
 We recommend at least 4 CPUs per node for reliable performance.

 * A Kubernetes version 1.20, 1.21, or 1.22;

 * A storage class for persisting your data (SSD recommended).
-As outlined in the installation script, CrateDB Edge expects the storage classes ``crate-premium`` (SSD) and ``crate-standard`` (SSD or Spindle).
+As outlined in the installation script, CrateDB Cloud on Kubernetes expects the storage classes ``crate-premium`` (SSD) and ``crate-standard`` (SSD or Spindle).
 Also ensure that you are able to set the field ``allowVolumeExpansion`` to ``true``.

-* Unless you are experienced with operating Kubernetes clusters, we recommend to start with a dedicated Kubernetes cluster for CrateDB Edge.
-If you use an existing Kubernetes setup, be aware that the following components will be set up during installation of CrateDB Edge, which may interfere with your existing configuration:
+* Unless you are experienced with operating Kubernetes clusters, we recommend to start with a dedicated Kubernetes cluster for CrateDB Cloud on Kubernetes.
+If you use an existing Kubernetes setup, be aware that the following components will be set up during installation of CrateDB Cloud on Kubernetes, which may interfere with your existing configuration:

   * cert-manager (version 1.6.1)